 He sold the property in 1851 to a Colonel Ederington who added onto the house and fathered ten children while he lived there with his wife, Precious Ann.

 Colonel Ederington also purchased an adjacent 160 acres and planted citrus there.
 He continued to add acreage and built a two-story home just southwest of the original building.
-This was expanded an enhanced to become what we see today as Chinsegut Manor House.
+This expanded and enhanced to become what we see today as Chinsegut Manor House.

 At the end of the Civil War, Ederington announced to his slaves that they were free and offered them paid positions at the plantation.
 Most of the workers stayed on.

 Unfortunately, the Ederingtons died in their forties.
-Their eldest daughter, Charlotte, married a South Carolina dentist named Dr. James Russell Snow and they chose to stay in Brooksville and raise her younger siblings, as well as have seven children of their own.
+Their eldest daughter, Charlotte, married a South Carolina dentist named Dr. James Russell Snow and they chose to stay in Brooksville and raise her younger siblings as well as seven children of their own.

 They named the place Snow Hill estate, and expanded and enhanced the manor house.
 Sadly, in 1898 Charlotte died and a tornado struck their home.
 Dr. Russell and his children left the manor house to disrepair.